Rajya Sabha adjourned till noon after Oppn ruckus over fuel price hike | Politics

 - India

+The Rajya Sabha has been adjourned till noon on Wednesday following a ruckus created by the Opposition parties against the rising cooking gas and fuel prices in the country.
+This was the second consecutive day when the Upper House faced similar protest leading to adjournment.

-The Rajya Sabha was adjourned till noon on Tuesday following the ruckus created by the Opposition parties against rising fuel prices in the country.
-Opposition parties including Trinamool Congress, Shiv Sena and Congress created pandemonium as the Rajya Sabha Chairman M Venkaiah Naidu rejected their plea to hold discussion over rising fuel prices under Rule 267.
+The House was adjourned twice on Tuesday too in the first half of the day over rising prices of fuel across the country.
+A ioint Opposition including Trinamool Congress, Shiv Sena and Congress created pandemonium as the Rajya Sabha Chairman M Venkaiah Naidu rejected their plea to hold discussion over rising prices of cooking gas and petroleum products under Rule 267.

-Trinamool Congress leader trooped into the well of the Upper House and started sloganeering against the government by showing placards soon.
+The Opposition party members raised slogans against the government and showed placards written as "Mahgai Ki Maar" (impact of inflation).
+Samajwadi Party leader Ramgopal Yadav said that "everything has become expensive".

+Leader of Opposition Mallikarjun Kharge said, "I gave a note under 267 to conduct a debate over rising prices of cooking gas and petroleum products".
+Meanwhile, Rajya Sabha Chairman said he cannot allow discussion during Zero Hour as he has already accepted 24 important submissions linked to it.

+Naidu said that the discussion sought by the Opposition party members can be allowed later in the day.
 As the Opposition party MPs did not consider Chairman's request to allow the functioning of the House and begin the Zero Hour, Naidu adjourned the House till 12.

-The ruckus started soon after the papers were laid on the table and Naidu addressed the House over World Water Day.
-In the first hike in four months, the fuel prices have been raised in India.
-Diesel and petrol prices have been hiked by 80 paise.
-A litre of petrol in Delhi will now cost Rs 96.21 and diesel will be sold at Rs 87.47 per litre.
+The ruckus started soon after the papers were laid on the table.
+Petrol and diesel prices were hiked by 80 paise per litre for the second consecutive day across the country on Wednesday.

+Petrol and diesel prices were increased by 80 paise a litre in the national capital.
+The petrol will be sold at Rs 97.01 per litre while it would be Rs Rs 88.27 for diesel today.
+It was in November when the country saw the last fuel price surge.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)